 The Echo Park Neighborhood Council is a publicly funded and elected group of individuals who live, work, own property, or otherwise have a connection to Echo Park.
-We address issues and engage in initiatives affecting the neighborhood as a whole, as well as in each of its five districts.
+We address issues and engage in initiatives affecting the neighborhood as a whole, as well as in each of its six districts.

 The EPNC connects residents on a local level with their city government and aims to address issues of safety, development, and quality of life with those who live and work around us.

 When were Neighborhood Councils formed?